sananth12/ImageScraper/README.md

 ```sh
 $ image-scraper [OPTIONS] URL
 ```
-You can also use it in your python scripts.
+You can also use it in your Python scripts.
 ```py
 import image_scraper
 image_scraper.scrape_images(URL)